Shalabh Kumar: Early and personal life

-Kumar was born in Ambala, in the state of Haryana, India, and graduated from Punjab Engineering College, Chandigarh with a BS in electronics engineering in 1969.
+Kumar was born in Ambala, in the state of Haryana, India, and graduated from Punjab Engineering College, Chandigarh with a BS in electronics engineering in 1969 and was a recipient of its prestigious Gold Medal.
 He came to the United States as a foreign student when he was 20, to attend Illinois Institute of Technology for his master's degree.